AdobeDocs/commerce-merchant-services.en/help/payment-services/data.md

 When Payment Services sends the Commerce order to PayPal, the increment ID is included as the `custom_id` _and_ in the `invoice_id` (which also contains a random string after the `increment_id`).

-The IDs are easily accessible:

-*  `custom_id`---Visible in the merchant activity detail for a payout and in the PayPal webhook
+The IDs are easily accessible in both the merchant activity detail for a payout and in the PayPal webhook.
-*  `invoice_id`---Visible in the PayPal webhook

 `invoice_id` and `custom_id` near the bottom of the merchant activity detail for a payout: